A Race for Life

 A Race for Life is a 1928 American synchronized sound drama film directed by D. Ross Lederman.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-disc Vitaphone process.
 Originally, the film was presumed to be lost.
 However, according to the Library of Congress Database, a print was found in the archives of a film museum in the Netherlands.
-The film was released with a Vitaphone soundtrack with a synchronised musical score and sound effects.
+The film was released with a Vitaphone soundtrack with a synchronized musical score and sound effects.